Edminsson/mini_npm/README.md

 command npm adduser.
 You may have problems login in if your npm version is too old.
 It happened to me.
 - Publishing your package is as easy as calling the command: npm publish.
 - I used this site https://docs.npmjs.com/getting-started/publishing-npm-packages
-- It looks as if I use dependencies instead of devDependencies in package.json the dependencies get installed along with the package at installation.
+- I discovered that if I use dependencies instead of devDependencies in package.json the dependencies get installed along with the package at installation.
 - I'm also using the files-properties in package.json to only install the dist-folder when the package gets installed.
+- To make a new version of the package you can edit the package.json manually or you can use "npm version patch", "npm version minor", "npm version major" depending of what kind of update you are doing.
+Using the "npm version" command in a git repository you automatically make a tag.
+You will have to push the tag manually to github.
+- After making a new version you have to call "npm publish" again.

+##Commands
+- npm adduser or npm login
+- npm publish
+- npm version patch (updates the last digit in the version 1.0.1 to 1.0.2.
+If it's a git repo it creates a tag and commits it)
+- After "npm version patch" you must do a new "npm publish"